Come explore the San Juan National Historic Site with me!

 One of the rooms had a replica of the troop’s quarters, but the rest of the was open for exploring.

-The inside of this building was bright and airy, and the rooms were connected by series of gorgeous arches.
+The inside of this building is bright and airy, and the rooms were connected by series of gorgeous arches.

 People were definitely shorter back then.
 At 5’9″, I almost felt like I had to duck to make it through those arches.

-And I have to point out that this was the best I looked all day … red face and all!
-It was miserably humid, and I’m surprised I didn’t melt.
+San Juan is hot and humid.
+This was the best I looked all day … red face and all!
+I’m kind surprised I didn’t melt.

 Isn’t the architecture of this building beautiful?